rcifw/rcifw.github.io/docs/system-info/system-status.md

 ### NRG/Informatics Portals/CNDA/MIRRIR
 **CURRENT OUTAGE:** We are experiencing a filesystem issue whereby writes to the Ceph filesystem are failing.
 Most portals, including CNDA, MIRRIR and several others have been taken down to prevent write attempts that cannot be completed.

-**OUTAGE UPDATE - 08:07AM Monday, November 17th**:  The new storage hardware triggered a metadata replay process that is proceeding very slowly.
-Our storage vendor is working on the process, but it is not expected to be completed this week.
-The storage system is expected to remain unavailable through Sunday the 23rd.
-We understand that the ongoing storage outage is causing substantial inconvenience, and we apologize for the impact this has on your work.
+**OUTAGE UPDATE - 11:30AM Thursday, November 20th**:  We have received updated information from our storage vendor regarding the ongoing recovery.
+They are now able to measure the progress of the metadata replay and have provided a more definitive estimate.

+Based on the current rate of progress, **the vendor expects the metadata replay to require an additional 8–10 days to complete.**
+During this period, **the filesystem and all systems that rely on it will remain unavailable.**
+This places the anticipated return to service between Friday, November 28th and Saturday, November 30, assuming the current pace continues.

+We fully recognize the difficulty caused by this extended outage and sincerely apologize for the continued impact on your work.
+Thank you for your patience as we complete this mandatory recovery process safely and accurately.

 ### Shared Storage Systems (Ceph, BeeGFS, ZFS)
-**CURRENT OUTAGE:** Ceph mounts are currently hanging/failing.
+**CURRENT OUTAGE:** Ceph mounts remain unavailable due to the ongoing Ceph ourage.

 #### If you are seeing an outage that is not reported here please contact: